I am a technical writer with a Master of Science degree, and I share my research with information on science and philosophy.

 While teaching deaf students, Susan continued her research and found some other teachers who taught ASL to language-less children and adults.

 Joe could only make gestures to communicate with others.
 However, his language learning developed similar to Ildefonso, who had started at a younger age.
-This indicates that it's possible for a person to learn a language even though he or she never had a language to think.
+That indicates that a person can learn a language even though he or she never had a language to think.

 In my opinion, they must be thinking in some way, obviously not with words, and probably not with symbols either.